akc3n/akc3n.page/content/posts/grapheneos-community-guidelines.md

 #### (A) Apps, service providers or protocols

 - Apps, service providers, or protocols not included with GrapheneOS.
-Services like mail, messaging, and cloud storage are beyond GrapheneOS's control and off-topic.
+Services like mail, messaging, and cloud storage are beyond GrapheneOS's control and offtopic.
+Please use the [#apps:grapheneos.org](https://matrix.to/#/%23apps:grapheneos.org) chat room.

 #### (B) Unrelated operating systems